UCL-CCS/FabMD/doc/EasyVVUQ_FabMD_example.md

 The input files needed for this example are found in `FabMD/config_files/fabmd_easyvvuq`.
 This directory contains three files:

-+ `in.lammps`: is the LAMMPS input script, EasyVVUQ will substitute certain variables in this file to create the ensemble.
++ `lammps.template`: is the LAMMPS input script, EasyVVUQ will substitute certain variables in this file to create the ensemble.

 + `data.peptide`: is the configuration file for a peptide in water for LAMMPS simulation.
 This remains common to all simulations.